 Be able to attend the virtual National Women’s Business Conference—September 23, 2020

 Not be a member of the NAWBO National Board of Directors

 Members can self-nominate or be nominated by another party.
-The nomination period is open from April 13 until June 01.
-Please submit supporting documents to firstname.lastname@example.org by June 01@5pm ET.
+The nomination period closes May 30.
+Please submit supporting documents to firstname.lastname@example.org by May 30 @5pm ET.